Hirakud Dam: Canal system

 Hirakud Dam has three canals, namely Bargarh Main Canal, Sason Canal and Sambalpur Canal.
 Bargarh Main canal has a water discharge rate of 4000 cuft/s.

 Industrial use

 Water from Hirakud Dam at a later stage was allocated to various industries, primarily for mineral processing and coal fired thermal power plants in Jharsuguda and Sambalpur districts.

 Issues

 Siltation

 Statistics published by the dam authority show the water holding capacity of the dam has been reduced by 24% due to siltation.

 Water conflict

 A major conflict for water was reported when over 30,000 farmers gathered around the dam making a human chain, protesting against the allocation of water to the industries and there being no water for the canal system due to a low water level.

 Inter-basin water transfer

-There have been plans for inter-basin water transfer, as per plans of the water resource dept of Odisha as part of India's ambitious Indian Rivers Inter-link.
+There have been plans for inter-basin water transfer, as per plans of the water resource department of Odisha as part of India's ambitious Indian Rivers Inter-link.